 Australia observes World Meteorological Day with a variety of programs and initiatives aimed at public education and engagement.
 The Bureau of Meteorology and other organisations and institutions host events, conduct workshops, and utilise various media to promote awareness and comprehension of weather, water, and climate science.
 Lectures, presentations, and interactive displays focusing on the annual theme are common.
 World Meteorological Day is celebrated on the 23rd of March each year, promoting deeper understanding of meteorology, underlining its social value and supporting continued Australian resilience in the face of changing weather conditions.

-Facts about World Meteorological Day
+Top 10 Facts for 2026 World Meteorological Day in Australia

 In the News and Trending in Australia for World Meteorological Day